laszlovit/de-bla-helte/README.md

 - **Tailwind CSS:** Utility-first CSS framework for rapid UI development.
 - **GROQ:** Sanity's query language for fetching and filtering content.

+## Project Structure

+The project follows a structured folder hierarchy to organize the codebase effectively:

+- **src/app/**: Contains the main application logic and entry points.
+- **src/components/**: Contains reusable UI components.
+- **src/sanity/**: Contains configurations and utilities for interacting with the Sanity CMS.

 ## Development Workflow

 1. **Branching:** Create a new branch for each feature or bug fix.